 STOP button - MCU W-2

-This is the yellow STOP button mounted on the MCU W-2 joystick.
+This is the yellow or grey STOP button mounted on the MCU W-2 joystick, or the grey button on the MCU5-2.
 When this button is pressed, all CMM and motorised head motion is halted.

 Emergency STOP switch

 A red or grey emergency STOP switch is mounted on the MCUlite-2, MCU5-2 and on the MCU W-2 cradle which is hard wired to the UCC controller.
 It complies with EN13850 and when connected to a UCC / SPA the system can comply as either a category 2 or category B E-STOP system as defined in EN954-1:1996 (ISO13849-1:1999).
 When this switch is operated power to all the CMM axes is removed.

 Speed override controls the machine speed when the CMM is running a program under DCC mode.
 It will also control the speed of the REVO head or PH20 if fitted.
 The LCD screen displays a percentage value of the programmed move speed when in DCC operation as shown below.
 If the speed override is set to less than 10%, the speed percentage shown on the LCD display will flash.

 Speed override - MCU W-2

 If the joystick is taken out of range while the CMM is moving in automatic mode the loss of the radio link will not stop the CMM, but if the speed control is changed while the joystick is out of range the following actions are required when the joystick is reconnected.

 - If the new demanded speed is lower than the value set before the link was lost then the CMM will immediately slow down to the new speed when the joystick link is reconnected.